Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 3. Wine leather

 Wine leather (the best-known being Italian innovator Vegea) is made using pomace: the skin, seeds and stalks of grape clusters left over from winemaking.
-According to the International Organisation of Vine and Wine, global wine production generates millions of tonnes of grape marc a year, which gives wine leather a reliable and substantial supply of raw material.
+According to the International Organisation of Vine and Wine’s 2024 State of the World Vine and Wine Sector report, global wine consumption stood at 214 million hectolitres in 2024 — generating substantial volumes of grape pomace (skins, seeds and stalks) as a byproduct, which gives wine leather a reliable and substantial supply of raw material at no additional agricultural cost.
 The production process has low environmental impact, low production costs, and no polluting substances.
 It comes from a renewable source and needs no additional resources to produce.

 What these materials still need to prove